JordanAlbayrak/SkateboardingShop/README.md

 # SkateboardingShop
-Php final project, skateboarding shop
+Php final project, skateboarding shop.

+You need xampp to run this.